iconicporridge/tenx_launcher_hq/README.md

 You might need extra permissions to use a USB device from python.
 One way is to use sudo, but you might not want your kids to have your password.
 I've included an example udev rule "99-missile-launcher.rules", which goes in /etc/udev/rules.d on Ubuntu like systems.
 You'll need to modify the rule to your username etc. place it in the correct directory and restart your computer.

 ## Windows Problems

 Libusb is not a default on windows like it is for most linux systems.
 Install https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/libusb-win32-devel-filter-1.2.6.0.exe/ or some other version of libusb.
+Right now there is a comment in launcher.py you may need to uncomment on windows, in the connect_launcher function.

 ## License Stuff
 Icons from FlatIcon/freepik under CC 3.0 BY